 Some of the largest petroleum plants in the world are based at the Athabasca Oil Sands in Fort McMurray, Alberta, Canada.
 Dotted with forests and lakes, the area has developed rapidly over the years, leading to significant environmental damage, including the largest wildfire in Canadian history in May 2016.

-After learning of the disaster in her hometown and hearing a discussion about the Keystone Pipeline during Earth Day, the environmental hazards posed by the petroleum industry became too great for Tanya Kalmanovitch to ignore.
+After learning of the disaster in her hometown of Fort McMurray, and hearing a discussion about the Keystone Pipeline during Earth Day, the environmental hazards posed by the petroleum industry became too great for Tanya Kalmanovitch to ignore.

 “I became a musician because I wanted nothing to do with oil, and I was willfully ignorant about energy and where it came from,” says Kalmanovitch.
 “But that changed when I saw the devastation of the oil industry.”

 In 2016, Kalmanovitch received a faculty grant from the Tishman Environment and Design Center that challenged her to “meaningfully intersect the environmental issues with the arts and humanities.”